buhowski/react-typescript/public/text-data/games/CossackSaga/Part3/PreviewPart3EN.md

 # Part III: Quantum Leap

-Centuries after the world rejected religion and transformed magic into technology, new alliances led by the Cossack Legion must unite to face an unprecedented totalitarian enemy.
-Wielding weapons capable of destroying continents, this foe reminds everyone that even in the most advanced future, war never ends, for a shard of evil has found its bearer.
+Centuries after the world abandoned religion and transformed magic into technology, new alliances led by the Cossack Legion must unite to confront a totalitarian enemy wielding weapons capable of destroying entire continents.